BlackdotSolutions/VCF/Bitcoin Abuse/README.md

 # README
 This README documents steps that are necessary to get the application up and running.
+The Bitcoin Abuse connector will lookup bitcoin addresses that have been linked to criminal activity searching a public database of bitcoin addresses used by scammers, hackers, and criminals.

 ## Ruby version
 ruby "3.0.2"